Prepared for the 3rd National Summit on Rural Road Safety (September 29 - October 1, 2020)

 - Consider requiring all your personnel to earn the National TIM Training Certificate. and complete the module "Traffic Incident Management on Rural Roads."

 - Consider certification for all your personnel who are assigned traffic control duties.
-In the fall of 2020, the Fire Department Safety Officers Association will start offering a new Certified Traffic Incident Management Technician credential that is third party accredited by The Pro Board to the NFPA 1091 standard.
+In the fall of 2020, the Fire Department Safety Officers Association will start offering a new Certified Traffic Incident Management Person credential that is third party accredited by The Pro Board to the NFPA 1091 standard.
 Responder Safety has written a comprehensive study guide to help personnel prepare for the certification exam.
 Visit fdsoa.org for more information on the certification.

 - Review your department's SOPs for roadway response, revise any that are outdated or inconsistent, and schedule refresher training on these SOPs.
 These SOPs should include high visibility garments and PPE, incident command, scene size-up, setting up a traffic incident management area (TIMA), blocking procedures and safe parking/positioning, emergency lighting deployment, manual traffic control protocols, scene control, move it or work it decision-making, response in Privately Owned Vehicles (POVs), termination, operation in special situations (vehicle fires, HAZMAT, crash investigations, medical helicopter landings), backing up apparatus, and after action reviews.
-Model SOPs to help you craft your department's SOPs on some of these topics are available here: https://www.respondersafety.com/Resources/SOPs_SOGs.aspx and here: https://www.respondersafety.com/Resources/Roadway-Safety-Teaching-Topic-Packages-For-Instructors.aspx
+Model SOPs to help you craft your department's SOPs on some of these topics are available here and here.

 - Review NFPA 1500's chapter on Traffic Incident Management to ensure your department is following these best practices even if the standard is not required in your jurisdiction.